Table of Contents

 Enter the information requested about you.
 Do not enter information about any other person, including your spouse, except as stated in the specific instructions below.

 Enter the full name and mailing address of your representative(s).
-You may only name individuals who are eligible to practice before the IRS may be named as representatives.
+You may only name individuals who are eligible to practice before the IRS as representatives.
 Use the identical full name on all submissions and correspondence.
 If you want to name more than four representatives, write “See attached for additional representatives,” in the space to the right of line 2 and attach an additional Form(s) 2848.

 Enter the nine-digit CAF number for each representative.
-If the IRS has not assigned a CAF number has not been assigned, enter “None,” and the IRS will issue one directly to your representative.
+If the IRS has not assigned a CAF number to the representative, enter “None,” and the IRS will issue one directly to the representative.
 The CAF number is a unique nine-digit identification number (not the SSN, EIN, PTIN, or enrollment card number) that the IRS assigns to representatives.
 The CAF number is not an indication of authority to practice.
 The representative should use the assigned CAF number on all future powers of attorney.
-CAF numbers will not be assigned for employee plans and exempt organizations application requests.
+The IRS will not assign CAF numbers for employee plan status determinations or exempt organization application requests.

 Enter the PTIN, if applicable, for each representative.
-If a PTIN has not been assigned, but one has been applied for, then write "applied for" on the line.
+If the IRS has not assigned a PTIN, but the representative has applied for one, write “applied for” on the line.
 A PTIN is required for representatives that are registered tax return preparers and unenrolled return preparers.